Recently, I’ve spiced up literature lessons with infographics.

 An infographic breaks down information, so teachers can use infographics to break down any specific concept.
 In this blog post, I’m talking about using infographics with literature.
 Specifically, I’ve experimented with complex characters and motivations.

-Used in the classroom, infographics are a visual representation of material, a modern twist on graphic organizers.
+Used in the classroom, infographics are a visual representation of material, a modern twist on graphic organizers, and an endless way to provide visual learning.
 Here is how I added depth to literature lessons with infographics.

 Make infographics meaningful to each student.